MaddieVorhies/ELC5396_FinalProject/README.md

-# Touch Sensor Project
+# Heart Rate Sensor Project
-This project will implement a capacitative touch sensor.
+This project will implement a heart rate sensor from Sparkfun.

 # Description
-This project will showcase the abilites of a capacitative touch sensor.
-The sensor is able to detect touch, pinch, and spread.
-These motions can be shown on the seven segment display on the nexys 4 DDR board.
-Another possible addition to this project is being able to have the LEDs of the board correlate to the movement on the touch screen.
-For example, if you move your finger across the screen left and right, the LEDs will light up left to right.
+This project will showcase the abilites of a heart rate sensor and pulse oximeter.
+The user will attach the sensor to their finger and their heart rate or their oxygen saturation level will be displayed on the seven segment display of the Nexys4DDR board.
+They will use a button to switch from displaying their heart rate to displaying their oxygen saturations levels.
+An LED will light up green if their levels are in a healthy range and it will light up red if they are in an unhealthy range.